petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 one after the other.

-The source of inefficiency in this way of working comes from the documentation burden, which hinders communication/collaboration, and the high cost of returning to previous stages after moving forward.
+The source of inefficiency in this way of working comes from the high cost of returning to previous stages after moving forward.
 For example,
 if a performance or user experience (UX) deficiency shows up in testing, we may need to go back and redesign and reimplement parts of the software.
-If each iteration incurs the same communication overhead, the process may be slow enough to allow competitors to gain an advantage.
-Working in smaller chunks and testing each one allows us to discover issues earlier where they are cheaper to fix.
+If each iteration incurs a relatively high cost, fewer iterations will be possible, and more iterations generally leads to a better product.

 We can see some waterfall tendencies in research as well.
 Data collection might be treated as a distinct phase